NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Federal Square, Second Floor, 112 Roberts Street North, Suite 200, Fargo, ND 58102

 The District of North Dakota has one bankruptcy court located in Fargo, ND.
-Bankruptcy court address: Quentin N. Burdick United States Courthouse, 655 1st Ave North, Suite 210, Fargo, ND 58102.
+The court address is Quentin N. Burdick, United States Courthouse, 655 1st Ave North, Suite 210, Fargo, ND 58102.
 Chief Judge Shon Hastings is the United States Bankruptcy Judge for the District of North Dakota.

 Consult with Our Law Firm to Develop a Strategy